netdata/blog/blog/2023-11-03-netdata-best-practices/index.md

 <!--truncate-->

 The starting point for optimization is a robust setup.
 Netdata is engineered for minimal footprint and can run on a wide range of hardware—from IoT devices to powerful servers.
-Time for a deep dive into each of these key areas and what the best practices you should follow if you are serious about monitoring and optimizing your Netdata monitoring setup:
+Time for a deep dive into each of these key areas and what the best practices you should follow, if you are serious about monitoring and optimizing your Netdata monitoring setup:

 1. Installation
 2. Deployment